-Naval Support Activity Annapolis (NSAA) is committed to providing you high quality drinking water that is safe and reliable.
-We are pleased to provide you with the 2015 Annual Water Quality Report with detailed information about the source and quality of your drinking water.
-We have prepared this report using the data from water quality testing conducted January through December 2015, unless otherwise noted.
+Naval Support Activity Annapolis (NSAA) provides you with high quality drinking water that is safe and reliable.
+We are pleased to provide you with the 2018 Annual Water Quality Report with detailed information about the source and quality of your drinking water.
+We have prepared this report using the data from water quality testing conducted January through December 2018, unless otherwise noted.
 You'll find that we supply water that surpasses or meets all federal and state water quality regulations.

 Where does your water come from?
-The NSAA Water Treatment Plant obtains untreated (raw) water from three groundwater wells owned and maintained by NSAA.
+The NSAA Water Treatment Plant obtains untreated (i.e. raw) water from three groundwater wells owned and maintained by NSAA.
 These wells withdraw groundwater from the Patapsco Aquifer, approximately 600 to 700 feet below the ground surface.
 The Maryland Department of the Environment (MDE) completed an assessment of our source water in June 2004.
-This assessment determined that potential sources of contamination include leaking underground storage tanks, landfills, discharge permits, large-scale feeding operations and former disposal sites.
-These sites are generally associated with commercial/industrial facilities that use chemical substances that may, if inappropriately handled, contaminate ground water via a discrete location point.
-Non-point sources of contamination are associated with certain land use practices that may lead to ground water contamination over a greater area.
-Since all potential sources of contamination are identified at the land surface, they have the potential to impact only the shallow water table aquifer.
-As long as there is no potential for direct injection into deeper confined aquifers, the water supply should be well protected from ground water contamination.
+This assessment determined that potential point sources of contamination include leaking underground storage tanks, landfills, permitted discharges, large-scale feeding operations and former disposal sites.
+Non-point sources of contamination are associated with certain land use practices that may lead to groundwater contamination over a greater area.
+Since all potential sources of contamination are at the land surface, the shallow water table aquifer may be impacted but the deeper confined aquifers, such as the Patapsco Aquifer, are well protected from groundwater contamination.
+The water from the three wells at NSAA contain a high level of naturally occurring iron.
+Iron levels are significantly reduced through a process called flocculation.
 The complete assessment is included in MDE's Source Water Assessment for community water systems using confined aquifers and is available on MDE's website:

+http://mde.maryland.gov/programs/water/water_supply/Source_Water_Assessment_Program/Documents/www mde.state.md.us/assets/document/watersupply/SWAPS/Anne%20Arundel/For%20Community%20Water%20S ystems%20Using%20Confined%20AquifersFINAL.pdf

-$\frac{\text{http://www.mde.state.md.us/programs/Water/Water\Supply/Source\Water\Assessment\Program/Pages/programs/waterprograms/water\supply/sourcewaterassessment/aa.aspx}{\text{http://www.mde.state.md.us/programs/Water_Supply/Source\Water\Assessment\Program/Pages/programs/waterprograms/wate$ moves into the water treatment plant where four different chemicals (coagulant, lime, fluoride and chlorine) are added.
-The coagulant helps to make suspended particles in the water stick together and settle out.
-Lime is added to increase the pH of the water, increasing the effectiveness of the coagulant.
+How is your water treated?
+Groundwater is withdrawn from the aquifer via three wells.
+The water is aerated through several metal trays, which allows the water to be infused with oxygen and release any gasses present in the raw water.
+This causes dissolved metals such as iron and manganese to be oxidized, easing their removal.
+Removing these metals is important to minimize red and black stains at your tap and in your laundry.
+Water moves from the tray aerators into the water treatment plant where four different chemicals (flocculant, lime, fluoride and chlorine) are added.
+The flocculant helps to make suspended particles in the water stick together and settle out.
+Lime is added to increase the pH of the water, increasing the effectiveness of the flocculant.
 Chlorine helps to oxidize the remaining dissolved metals and fluoride is added to prevent tooth decay.
-The water then flows to the clarifier tanks, where it is first mixed to encourage the formation of larger sticky particles ("flocs"), which become heavy and settle; a process called sedimentation.
-This bed of settled particles ("sludge blanket") is sent off site for disposal, and the water that passes through is then piped to the filtration tanks located inside the water treatment plant.
-Two types of media, sand and anthracite (i.e. carbon), remove any remaining solids or organics from the water.
-Chlorine is added once again as a disinfectant to ensure there are no remaining microbial contaminants, thus completing the treatment process.
-The treated (i.e. finished) drinking water is then moved into two large (1 million gallons each) ground storage tanks.
-A combination of high-rate pumps and the elevated 750,000-gallon water tower provides the pressure necessary to move this treated drinking water throughout the NSAA distribution system and, ultimately, to your faucets, drinking water fountains, pools, groundskeeping water, and other places where potable water is required.
+The water then flows to the clarifier tanks, where larger sticky particles ("flocs") form and settle in a process called flocculation.
+The water that passes through is piped to the filtration tanks located inside the water treatment plant.
+The clarified water is filtered via seven (7) continuous backwashing, up-flow, deep bed, monomedia sand filters.
+Chlorine is added once again as a disinfectant to ensure there are no remaining microbial contaminants, completing the treatment process.
+The treated (finished) drinking water is then moved into two large (1 million gallons each) above ground storage tanks.
+A combination of high-rate pumps and the elevated 750,000-gallon water tower provides the pressure necessary to move this treated drinking water throughout the NSAA distribution system and, ultimately, to your faucets, drinking water fountains, pools and other places where potable water is required.